molinfo-vienna/CDPKit/Doc/Sphinx/Source/cdpl_python_tutorial/cdpl_python_tutorial.rst

 2. Create a suitable `Chem.MoleculeReaderBase`_ subclass instance that will perform the format-specific decoding of the molecule data in step 3.
 3. Call the `read()`_ method of the created data reader providing an instance of class `Chem.BasicMolecule`_ for the storage of the read molecular structure as argument.

-Molecule data readers for a specific format (Step 2) can be created in two ways:
+Molecule data readers for a specific format (step 2) can be created in two ways:

 1. Via class `Chem.MoleculeReader`_ providing the `Base.StringIOStream`_ instance (Step 1) and a data format specifier (= file extension or one of the data format descriptors defined in class `Chem.DataFormat`_) as constructor arguments.
 2. Direct instantiation of a format-specific subclass of `Chem.MoleculeReaderBase`_ (e.g. `Chem.MOL2MoleculeReader`_ implementing the Sybyl MOL2 format input).

-Example: Reading a molecule from a string providing data in MDL SDF format
+Example: Reading a molecule from a string storing data in MDL SDF format

 .. code:: ipython3